Arthrobacter phage EagleRow

 | From enriched soil sample? | Yes |

-| Isolation Temperature | 23°C |
+| Isolation Temperature | 22°C |

 | GPS Coordinates | 33.79101 N, 84.32013 W Map |

 | Discovery Notes | This soil was collected from a dirt path at the Sorority Lodge area on Eagle Row.
 The soil is moist and has a dark brown hue.
 It seems dense, rich, and filled with plant materials.
-The sample was collected from the surface of the path. |
+The sample was collected from the surface of the path.
+In order to obtain homogeneity, the phage underwent three rounds of purification using the same plaque. |

 | Naming Notes | The phage was found a street called Eagle Row, which is why the name is this. |